JeanD-H/Bus-Tracker/README.md

-Title of the project:
 Real Time Bus Tracker

-Description of the project:
+Description

-This project is a map of the Boston, MA area.
-There is a marker that moves between all of the bus stops from the MIT campus to the Harvard campus, then stops.
+The Real Time Bus Tracker is a program that uses MBTA bus data to determine the bus stops between MIT’s campus and Harvard’s campus.
+A icon starts at the bus stop closes to MIT’s campus then moves along each stop until it reaches the bus stop closes to Harvard’s campus, where it stops.

-How to Run:
+How to Run

 Fork and clone this repo.
-Once the files are downloaded the HTML file should be loaded in a Web Browser.
-With a click of the button "Show stops between MIT and Harvard" there will be an animation of the bus stops from MIT to Harvard.
-A marker will appear and move every 1.5 seconds.
+Once the files are downloaded load the HTML file in a Web Browser.
+Click on the ‘Show stops between MIT and Harvard’ button.
+Watch as the icon moves along the bus stops from MIT to Harvard.

-Roadmap of future improvements:
-Change marker.
+Roadmap to Future Improvements

+Make the icon move along the stops going back to MIT.
-Adding more routes.
+Add more routes.
-Adding more cites.
+Add more cities.

-License information:
+License
 https://mit-license.org/